alecntan/alecntan.github.io/_posts/inventory/2022-02-17-Inventory_System.md

 Its components and icons are provided by [React-Bootstrap](https://react-bootstrap.github.io/) and [Bootstrap Icons](https://icons.getbootstrap.com/).
 API calls are made using fetch, with application state and side effects managed by React Hooks.

-## Lessons Learned
-Here are a few of my highlights!

-### My First React App

-Prior to developing storeUp, I’ve never tried building an app with React before.

-Back then I’ve only used HTML, CSS, Javascript, Bootstrap, and Jinja2 (Flask’s templating engine) to create any frontend I needed.
-While it's certainly possible to create storeUp without React, I’ve been wanting to learn React for some time already.

-So I bought a copy of [Fullstack React](https://www.newline.co/fullstack-react/) and read away!

-And man was I glad I did that - React is so cool!

-I love how React uses encapsulated components to build UI.
-Having components own their own state and logic makes frontend development feel much better, especially compared to bare HTML/CSS/JS.

-I’ll definitely be using React for frontend from now on!

-### RESTful APIs with Flask

-Unlike React, I’ve already made a few web applications with Flask prior to this project.
-Most of which were for my university classes.
-What’s different this time is that I’ll be building an API with Flask.

-Since I only know little about API development, I bought a copy of [RESTful Web APIs : Services for a changing World](https://www.amazon.com.au/RESTful-Web-APIs-Leonard-Richardson/dp/1449358063) and started learning.

-One of the most memorable lessons I’ve learned is that REST wasn’t just for APIs but for the whole web.
-In fact, it was one of the key things that made the web what it is today.
-RESTful APIs are simply APIs that follow its constraints to reap the benefits it provides.

-I also learned what these benefits are, and the difference between RESTful APIs and RPC style APIs.

-I thoroughly enjoyed the book, so much so that I might write about the lessons I’ve learned in greater detail in another article - so stay tuned for that if you’re interested!

-In addition to API design and development, I also learned how to use Pytest with Flask.

-### Deploying for the First Time

-One of the things I was really looking forward to in this project was learning how to deploy web applications.
-Up until now, all of the projects that I’ve completed are hosted on the local machine.

-So I bought myself a server from Linode and started deploying away!

-I’ve learned how to set up a web server with NGINX and configure it for both Flask and React applications.
-As well as how to set up HTTPS using Certbot.

 ## One Step Closer to the Dream

 Both storeUp and APInventory have been one of the most enjoyable projects I’ve ever done.